TencentMediaLab/GME/GME Developer Manual/Android Developer Manual/Android SDK Developer Manual_intl.md

 ### Obtain the audio type of the user's room
 This API is used to obtain the audio type of the user's room.
 The returned value is the audio type of the room.
 Returned value of 0 means error happens.
-The audio type definition be found in the API EnterRoom.
+The audio type definition can be found in the API EnterRoom.

 #### Function prototype
 ```